0xd4d/dnlib/README.md

-dnlib is a MIT licensed library that can read, write and create .NET assemblies and modules.
+dnlib is a library that can read, write and create .NET assemblies and modules.

 It was written for [de4dot](https://bitbucket.org/0xd4d/de4dot/) which must have a rock solid assembly reader and writer library since it has to deal with